Frequently Asked Questions for the school of theatre arts

 Do you provide scholarships for your classes and camps?

-Scholarships are limited to one class per student, per term.
+Scholarships are limited to one class per student, per term and cannot be added retroactively.

 How do I apply for a scholarship?